ilijaljubicic/mikan/readme.md

     chmod +x mikan

-Then type in a terminal:
+Then to run the server, type in a terminal:

     mikan -Dplay.crypto.secret=the-secret-key-generated-by-play